- Getting the Metal Gear Solid 5 crash on startup will keep you from experiencing the game.

 - Save the changes and run the game again.

 It has been reported that Metal Gear Solid 5 has some issues with Phenom II processors.
-Luckily, developers have tackled this issues, and you can resolve it by downloading the latest update for Metal Gear Solid 5.
+Luckily, developers have tackled these issues, and you can resolve them by downloading the latest update for Metal Gear Solid 5.